Hello and welcome. I am Jessica Tunon.

 Although I loved living in Austin, family and the desire to have more of a planning and policy impact on the walkable community movement brought me once again to Washington, DC.

 Netwalking is much more than a walk it’s about building meaningful connections for personal and financial success.
 We help make introductions for you, invite you into the conversation, all while keeping you and your ideas moving.
 Walks are led for you to discover beauty around every corner, something you wouldn’t have experienced if you were in an indoor meeting space.
-Netwalking helps enhance creativity through exploring new venues and breaking traditional meeting room settings by introducing variety into everyday interactions.
+Netwalking helps enhance creativity by exploring new venues and breaking traditional meeting room settings by introducing variety into everyday interactions.

 Netwalking brings inclusive, stimulating, tailor-made Netwalking sessions into your organization’s events, workshops and work day.
 We are the future of meetings and bring added value to your traditional event format.
 Contact us to learn more.